VR Kanojo

-VR Kanojo (VR カノジョ) is a virtual reality eroge social simulation game made by Illusion, released in February 2017 for the HTC Vive and Oculus Rift on Microsoft Windows PCs.
+VR Kanojo (VR カノジョ) is a virtual reality (VR) eroge social simulation video game made by Illusion, released in February 2017 for the HTC Vive and Oculus Rift on Microsoft Windows PCs.
 VR Kanojo is the successor to Illusion's 2010 game REAL Kanojo, and follows a similar premise where the player is allowed to interact with a virtual girlfriend.
 It has been described as similar to Bandai Namco's Summer Lesson.

 Gameplay

 VR Kanojo gives the player a virtual girlfriend and several scenarios with which to spend time with her.
-The player interacts with Sakura Yuuhi - a young Japanese girl - in her bedroom.
+The player interacts with Sakura Yuuhi – a young Japanese girl – in her bedroom.
 The game is played through a virtual reality headset, with VR controllers simulating the player's hands in-game.
 The player can answer questions by nodding or shaking their head.
 The player can customize the girl's appearance with various outfits, can touch the girl and can engage in virtual sex through explicit sexual scenarios, including handjobs, blowjobs and vaginal intercourse.

+The rendering in this work is structured across five levels, with the highest level, "high quality," offering detailed mapping, including the texture of Sakura's skin.